Drones (Muse album): Tour

 From 15 to 24 March 2015, the band played the Psycho Tour, six concerts in small venues in the UK.
 Starting with Radio 1's Big Weekend in May 2015, the band embarked on the Drones World Tour in support of the album, which led to the release of the live video Muse: Drones World Tour.
 Bellamy confirmed they would tour North America in late 2015 and Europe in 2016, and also said they would be flying drones over the audience during the shows.
 However, two concerts in San Diego and Las Vegas were rescheduled due to "technical and logistical" challenges, while the drones were not used at all in three gigs, and one gig in Detroit saw several drones fail simultaneously.
-From 15 to 24 March 2015, the band played the Psycho UK Tour, six concerts in small venues in the UK.
-The Psycho Tour was a short tour by the English rock band Muse during March 2015.
 The tour was first hinted at by guitarist and lead vocalist Matthew Bellamy's Twitter on March 10, 2015, with the tour being officially announced the next day on the band's Facebook page, along with the lyric video for "Psycho".

 The dynamics of this tour were different from what Muse had used in the past few tours, where they relied heavily on theatrical stage-craft and production, this tour took the band into smaller venues around the UK and the United States, the stage design was only a simple lighting rig and, for all but one concert, a backdrop displaying the cover art of their upcoming album.
 The band had not played in many of the venues since the Origin of Symmetry tour which took place from 2001 to 2002.
 The band was supported by Marmozets on the tour.
 Part of the tour also took place outside the UK in the United States.

 In May 2015, the band embarked on the Drones World Tour in support of the album, which led to the release of the live video Muse: Drones World Tour.
 Bellamy confirmed they would tour North America in late 2015 and Europe in 2016, and also said they would be flying drones over the audience during the shows.
 However, two concerts in San Diego and Las Vegas were rescheduled due to "technical and logistical" challenges, while the drones were not used at all in three gigs, and one gig in Detroit saw several drones fail simultaneously.
 During the first leg of the tour, the band had their debut performance at Download Festival, which they also headlined.
 The new tour stage set up featured 11 LED pillars which could be manually pushed back and forth by members of the crew to accommodate the show.
 Bellamy compared this set up to The Resistance tour on his Instagram.
 An updated version of this set was used for the remaining dates in 2017, complete with new lighting rigs and lasers.